Delaunay/cartpole/Docs/src/issues.rst

 * PlayerController is not set upon level reset.
 The training script is sending actions but UE4ML agent does nothing because his PlayerController reference is null.

+* U4ML does not launch on standalone builds